History of the Jews in Riga: The flourishing of the community

 Starting from 1822, protected Jews were allowed to make a living from managing shelters and soup kitchens but were not allowed to engage in goldsmithing.
 In 1842, the Jewish community in the city was officially established, with 409 Jews registered in the city as official residents.
 At the same time, a Jewish school was established in Riga under the management of Dr. Menachem Max Lilienthal, who was appointed to this position by the government.
 In 1843, the first synagogue in the city was established.
-The rabbi of the synagogue was Rabbi Aharon bar Elchanan, a student of the Volozhin Yeshiva.
+The rabbi of the synagogue was Rabbi Aharon bar Elchanan, a student of the Volozhin Yeshiva in Belarus.
 After his death, he was replaced by Rabbi Yaakov Rivlin.
 Many Jews immigrated to the city under the rule of Alexander II for economic reasons.
 Alexander II was interested in developing the Baltic region commercially and industrially, allowed the immigration of many residents to it, and thus harmed the livelihood of the Jews (the immigrants created a lot of competition for the Jewish merchants and harmed their livelihood).
 Jews began to immigrate to Riga with certificates proving that they were merchants, craftsmen, and industrialists, and thus received permission to reside in the city.

 The number of residents in the city continued to grow, and in 1864 there were already 2,641 Jews in the city.
 One of the early Hasidim who settled in Riga was Rabbi Yeshayahu Berlin, who settled in Riga in 1877-1878.
 In 1897, the number of Jews in the city grew to 22,000.
 That same year, Lev Shlit participated in the First Zionist Congress held in Basel, Switzerland as a representative of the "Zion" association that developed in Riga.
 The following year, A. Ettingen represented Riga at the Second Zionist Congress and the First Russian Zionist Conference.
 In 1913, there were already 33,651 Jews in it.
 Most of the Jews were merchants and industrialists.
 Most of the merchants were engaged in the export of wood, grain, and flax.
 The industrialists among them opened and managed factories, flour mills, and printing houses.
 In addition, many Jews chose to engage in the medical profession.